jan-kvapil/RFS-POC/README.md

-NOTE: This is simple POC for automated test susite of RustFS.
+NOTE: This is simple POC for automated test suite of RustFS.
 It is intended to be an exercise project.
 There is no plan to maintain or update it in the future.

 # RustFS Automated Test Suite